Tips for applying for AUT scholarships

 - Is it a one-off payment or ongoing support?

-- Do you need to maintain a specific grade point average?
+- Does it require a specific grade point average?

 - Are there employment conditions when you graduate?